 - ½ cup natural creamy almond butter (the only ingredients should be almonds and salt)

 - 2 tsp. pumpkin pie spice

 - ¼ tsp. kosher salt (if using unsalted nut butter, increase to ½ tsp. salt)

 - ½ cup chocolate chips, plus more for sprinkling overtop

 - Preheat oven to 350ºF.
 Line an 8x8-inch baking dish with a sheet of parchment paper, and lightly grease with cooking spray.

-- In a large bowl, combine pumpkin puree, maple syrup, nut butter, eggs, and vanilla; whisk until smooth.
+- In a large bowl, combine pumpkin puree, maple syrup, almond butter, eggs, and vanilla; whisk until smooth.